wavey0x/dns-bot/README.md

     7. Set the **Zone Resources** to **All zones**
     8. Click **Continue to summary** and then **Create Token**

-## Certificate Validation Logic
+## Certificate and DNS Change Detection Logic

-The bot includes a robust certificate validation mechanism to detect potential malicious DNS/IP changes.
-Here's how it works:
+The bot includes robust logic to detect both DNS and certificate changes for your domains:

 1. **IP Change Detection:**

-   - The bot monitors DNS records for changes in IP addresses.
+   - The bot monitors DNS A records for each domain.
+   - IP addresses are always sorted before comparison to avoid false positives due to order changes.
-   - When an IP change is detected, the bot fetches the new certificate from the new IP.
+   - When an IP change is detected, the bot sends an alert with before/after details.

 2. **Certificate Validation:**

+   - On every run, the bot connects to the domain's IP and retrieves the TLS certificate.
-   - The bot compares the new certificate with a baseline certificate stored in KV.
+   - The certificate is compared to a baseline (the last known valid certificate) stored in KV.
-   - The baseline certificate is the last known valid certificate for the domain.
-   - If the new certificate doesn't match the baseline, the bot flags it as unexpected.

-3. **Certificate Details Checked:**

-   - **Fingerprint:** Ensures the certificate hasn't been tampered with.
-   - **Subject/SAN:** Verifies the certificate is issued for the expected domain.
+   - If the certificate changes unexpectedly, a high-severity alert is sent.
-   - **Issuer:** Optionally checks if the certificate is from a trusted CA.
+   - If the certificate is invalid or cannot be retrieved, a critical alert is sent immediately.
-   - **Validity Period:** Ensures the certificate is currently valid.

-4. **Alerting:**
+3. **SOA Change Detection:**

+   - The bot also checks the SOA serial for the domain.
-   - If the certificate is unexpected, the bot sends an alert with details:
+   - If the SOA serial changes (and IPs have not changed), an alert is sent (unless suppressed by config).

-     - New certificate's issuer, subject, validity, and fingerprint.
-     - Baseline certificate's details (if available).
-   - This helps identify potential MITM attacks or hijacking attempts.
+4. **Critical Change Window:**

+   - If both an IP change and a certificate change occur within a configurable time window, a critical alert is sent.

-5. **Best Practices:**
+5. **Alerting:**

-   - **Combine Checks:** Use fingerprint, subject/SAN, and issuer checks for robust validation.
+   - Alerts are sent via Telegram with clear before/after information and technical details.
+   - You can suppress certain alerts (e.g., SOA, IP, or certificate) per domain in the config.

+6. **No CloudFront Logic:**
+   - All CloudFront-specific logic and configuration have been removed.
+The bot now works for any domain and does not treat CloudFront IPs specially.

+## Best Practices

+- **Monitor all critical domains and subdomains.**
+- **Review alerts promptly** to catch potential DNS hijacking or certificate issues.
-   - **Baseline Updates:** Allow baseline updates for legitimate certificate renewals.
+- **Update the baseline certificate** in KV if you perform a legitimate certificate renewal.
-   - **Alert Context:** Provide context in alerts to distinguish between legitimate and suspicious changes.
+- **Keep your config.json up to date** with all domains you want to monitor.

-This certificate validation logic adds an extra layer of security to your DNS monitoring, ensuring that not only IP changes but also certificate changes are monitored for potential threats.
+This bot adds an extra layer of security to your DNS monitoring, ensuring that both IP and certificate changes are tracked and alerted on for potential threats.